Tayside & Forth Valley: Regional News

 Looking for industry clients that would be happy providing work experience for students whether it be a 2 week internship or a project to last a full semester.
 Please note some of these may be paid placements, please check on enquiry.

-• International Tourism & Hospitality Management – Closing date Jan ’24.
-Runs for 4 weeks in late Mar ’24
+• International Tourism & Hospitality Management.
+Closes Jan ’24.
+Runs 4 weeks late Mar’24

 Email Lorna today to find out more about these student opportunities.